List of United States presidential elections in which the winner lost the popular vote: 1888: Benjamin Harrison

 In the 1888 election, held on November 6, 1888, Grover Cleveland of New York, the incumbent president and a Democrat, tried to secure a second term against the Republican nominee Benjamin Harrison, a former U.S. Senator from Indiana.
 The economy was prosperous and the nation was at peace, but although Cleveland received 5,534,488 popular votes against 5,443,892 votes for Harrison, a 90,596 vote lead, he lost in the Electoral College.
 Harrison won 233 electoral votes, Cleveland only 168.

 Tariff policy was the principal issue in the election.
 Harrison took the side of industrialists and factory workers who wanted to keep tariffs high, while Cleveland strenuously denounced high tariffs as unfair to consumers.
 His opposition to Civil War pensions and inflated currency also made enemies among veterans and farmers.
 On the other hand, he held a strong hand in the South and border states and appealed to former Republican Mugwumps.

 Harrison swept almost the entire North and Midwest states, losing the popular vote only in Connecticut (by 336 votes) and New Jersey (by 7,148 votes), and narrowly carried the swing states of New York (by 14,373 votes) and Indiana (by 2,348 votes) (Cleveland and Harrison's respective home states) by a margin of 1% or less to achieve a majority of the electoral vote (New York with 36 electoral votes and Indiana with 15 electoral votes).
 Unlike the election of 1884, the power of the Tammany Hall political machine in New York City helped deny Cleveland the 36 electoral votes of his home state.

-Cleveland would later successfully seek a second term in the 1892 presidential election, becoming the only president in US history to serve two non-consecutive terms.
+Cleveland's narrow popular vote lead was made possible in large part by massive disenfranchisement, intimidation, and voter suppression of hundreds of thousands of Black citizens in the South, who predominantly supported Harrison, as was noted by Republican politicians at the time.